uvartak-okta/draft-ietf-scim-roles-entitlements/draft-ietf-scim-roles-entitlements.md

                 the "entitlements" attribute on the User resource.
                 OPTIONAL.

+            subresourcesSupported
+                A boolean type that indicates if the SCIM service provider supports the subresources sub-attribute for
+                the "entitlements" attribute on the User resource.
+OPTIONAL.

             typeSupported
                 A boolean type that indicates if the SCIM service provider supports the "type" sub-attribute for